-The prostate is a part of male sexual response, and a key contributor to male orgasm.
+The prostate is a part of the male sexual response and a key contributor to male orgasm.
 Located adjacent to the rectum, it can be stimulated manually.
 Seminal fluids collected in the prostate are released during orgasm.

 There are some health risks associated with prostate massage if performed incorrectly.

 Gentle massage may “help to drain painfully sequestered secretions in a chronically [but not acutely] inflamed prostate gland or seminal vesicles”, and the massage around the prostate may benefit the muscles there.

 Vigorous massage, or massage to an acute prostatitis case, in some cases may be dangerous, possibly leading to septicaemia (blood poisoning), transfer of prostate cancer to other parts of the body, or hemorrhoidal flare-up in some individuals.